zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

       - If using a RAID disk setup, check the array for possible issues (depending on RAID level).

-      - Make sure that the 'zimbra' user has r/w access to the backup/import path, all its subfolders and all thereby contained files.
+      - Make sure that the ``zextras`` user has r/w access to the backup/import path, all its subfolders and all thereby contained files.

       - Carefully check the link quality of network-shared filesystems.
 If